dariye/blog/_posts/a-case-for-progressive-web-applications.md

 </div>
 *Google Web Search for ‘progressive web applications’*

-This three part series is here to tell you why they’re a good thing.
-In part 1, we’ll talk about why progressive enhancements are good for you, your customers, and your business.
-Part 2 will walk through a simple example of how to add progressive enhancements to an existing application.
-Finally, part 3 will test it out using another shiny tool from Google–[Lighthouse](https://developers.google.com/web/tools/lighthouse/)–which will explain why.

-And finally, I’m going to wrap it all up by putting it in the context of emerging markets.
+In this post I’ll talk about why progressive enhancements are good for you, your customers, and your business especially if you have operations in emerging markets.
+I’ll then show you three quick wins to help you on the path to adopting progressive enhancements into web applications going forward.

 ## PART 1: PWAs ARE GOOD FOR YOU